Book an appointment using SetMore

 Your spouse will have the legal obligation to respond to your divorce filing, and as a result, he will be known as the Respondent in your divorce case.
 From here forward, if I use the terms "Petitioner" or "Respondent," you can refer back to his paragraph to go over what each "role" means in the context of your divorce, if you forget.

-Where to file for divorce?
+Where to File for Divorce?

 For some of you that have resided in the same county with your spouse for many, many years, the answer to this question may be apparent.
 You may have no earthly idea where you should be filing your divorce for others reading this blog.

-The next step in determining where you should be filing for divorce is deciding what county you or your spouse have resided in for over ninety days.
-This means that if you and your spouse have not lived together, as long as you have lived in your county of residence for over ninety days, then you can file near your home.
+The next step is deciding the county of filing.
+You must have lived in that county for over ninety days.
+This applies even if you and your spouse live separately.
+As long as your county residency exceeds ninety days, you can file near your home.

 This can potentially provide you with an advantage, at least from a travel perspective.
 If your spouse resides away from you, any courtroom hearings would require your spouse to travel to you.
 Be aware that if your spouse files before you do where they live, the same advantage will apply to your spouse.

-Grounds for divorce in Texas
+Grounds for Divorce in Texas

 The vast majority of divorces in Texas are known as "no-fault" divorces.
 This means that there was not one particular issue that drove either you or your spouse to file for divorce but a general discord or conflict in your personalities that saw no chance for reconciliation.
 Put- the reason for getting a divorce in Texas is mostly just not getting along with your spouse.